JasonStelzel/essential-dict/README.md

 Glossary of Terms for the Essential Developers Course

+CLASS METHOD - See TYPE METHOD

 COLLABORATOR -

-DEPENDENCY INJECTION (DI) - The means by which we pass the minimally needed object reference (often some parent class object with a group of properties, for convenience) into another context.
+DEPENDENCY INJECTION (DI) - The means by which we pass the minimally needed object reference (often some class/struct object with a group of properties/methods or functions, for convenience) into another context.
 Here are 3 examples of Dependency Injection:

     1.  let sut = RemoteFeedLoader(client: client) // Constuctor Injection (setting the client as part of the construction of a sut)